-5.26.
-Financial assets at fair value through other income
+5.27.
+Financial assets

-On 31.12.2022 financial assets at fair value through other income includes the shares that the Group has acquired in Boursa Kuwait as well as in the Belgrade Stock Exchange.
+On 31.12.2023 financial assets at fair value through other income includes the shares that the Group has acquired in Boursa Kuwait as well as in the Belgrade Stock Exchange.

-The shares of Boursa Kuwait posted a valuation gain of €581 thousand (out of which €49 thousand were exchange rate gains) compared to 31.12.2021 which was accounted in the special securities valuation reserve, from which the corresponding deferred tax of €128 thousand was subtracted.
+The shares of Boursa Kuwait posted a valuation loss of €1,894 thousand (out of which €41 thousand were exchange rate losses) compared to 31.12.2022 which was accounted in the special securities valuation reserve, from which the corresponding deferred tax of €417 thousand was subtracted.

-The GM of Boursa Kuwait decided to distribute dividend for fiscal year 2021.
-The Company has recognized income of €306 thousand.
+The GM of Boursa Kuwait decided to distribute dividend for fiscal year 2022.
+The Company has recognized income of €396 thousand in 2023.

-The participation in the Belgrade Stock Exchange posted a valuation gain of €38 thousand compared to 31.12.2021 which was accounted in the special securities valuation reserve, from which the corresponding deferred tax of €9 thousand was subtracted.
+The participation in the Belgrade Stock Exchange posted a valuation loss of \notin 22 thousand compared to 31.12.2022 which was accounted in the special securities valuation reserve, from which the corresponding deferred tax of \notin 5 thousand was subtracted.